parmentf/node-ector/README.md

 to a [Hubot](https://github.com/github/hubot).

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [mocha](http://visionmedia.github.com/mocha/).
+Lint (using `npm run prettier`) and test your code using [jest](https://facebook.github.io/jest/).

+### Testing

+You can open two shells, and run `npm run test-w` in one, and `npm run build-w`, that way each time you modify any tests or any source code, the tests are up to date.

 ## Release History